Aetopia/Halo-Infinite-PC-Guide/Pages/Visual-Quality-Tweaks.md

 - AMD Radeon™ Image Sharpening
 - AMD Radeon™ Super Resolution

-    > This feature requires the game to be running at a lower display resolution.<br>
-        Use [ZetaLoader](#zetaloader)'s User Specified Display Mode to use RSR.

 Each feature may be enabled globally or for the game specifically.